 Book an Appointment with Stem Cells LA Today

-Stem Cells LA is the best choice for allograft stem cell therapy in Los Angeles.
-We utilize treatments of up to 30 million heterogeneous umbilical cord allograft stem cells including mesenchymal stem cells (MSCs) for conditions including autoimmune disease, heart disease, orthopedic disease, neurological disease, urologic disease, erectile dysfunction and antiaging.
-We even use the restorative properties of allograft stem cell treatments to help reduce healing time from procedures such as hair transplants and other procedures.
+Stem Cells LA is the best choice for allograft cell therapy in Los Angeles.
+We utilize treatments of up to 30 million heterogeneous umbilical cord allograft stem cells including MSCs for conditions including autoimmune disease, heart disease, orthopedic disease, neurological disease, urologic disease, erectile dysfunction, and antiaging.
+Additionally, we use the restorative properties of allograft treatments to reduce healing time from procedures like hair transplants.
 Only a doctor can help you decide if allograft stem cell treatments are right for you.

 National Institutes of Health